 The frames are cast and extruded aluminium finished in weather-resistant polyester powder coat; upholstery is woven vinyl-coated polyester mesh with 100% vinyl straps; connectors and supports are stainless steel; and table tops are porcelain enamel on steel, vertical grain teak, or laminated bamboo with a lacquer finish.

-Frames are available in multiple colors: white, camel, silver, black, and chestnut; the mesh is available in even more colors: all of the above, plus aluminum, bronze, and sprout.
-The table tops can add a punch of intense color, such as red or marine blue porcelain.
+Frames are available in multiple colours: white, camel, silver, black, and chestnut; the mesh is available in even more colours: all of the above, plus aluminium, bronze, and sprout.
+The table tops can add a punch of intense colour, such as red or marine blue porcelain.